 Vibrant, not dormant.

-We also recorded the first bumblebee of the year on Valentine’s day, an emergent Bombus lucorum queen, as well as a nectaring Peacock and Red Admiral butterfly.
-I’ll finish this post with just how different our garden experience was compared with the flower free desert, that is much of even West Wales’ agricultural landscape at this time of the year…,
+We also recorded the first bumblebee of the year on Valentine’s day, an emergent Bombus lucorum queen, as well as a nectaring Peacock, Aglais io, and Red admiral, Vanessa atalanta, butterfly.
+I’ll finish this post with just how different our garden experience was, compared with the flower-free desert, that is typical of much of West Wales’ agricultural landscape at this time of the year.

 But as the weather became a little cloudier over the weekend, I suddenly wondered whether our bees could run out of storage space so early in the year, and if so, what would happen.
 After all, huge quantities of pollen and nectar must have been harvested by this constant activity, from before 9.00 am until nearly 4 pm each day.

-Tony pointed out the brown capped cells which house recently laid eggs and developing bee larvae.
-The queen reduces egg laying in late autumn/winter, but will begin again when food – pollen and nectar – begin to be brought into the hive by worker bees in spring…
+Tony pointed out the brown capped cells which house recently laid eggs which have and developed into bee larvae, which having been fed to maturity are now entombed for the pupation and metamorphosis phase.
+The queen reduces egg laying in late autumn/winter, but will begin again when food – pollen and nectar – begin to be brought into the hive by worker bees in spring.

 There are also paler capped cells to the right edge of the frame which contain stored honey, as well as some empty cells.
 Apparently bees always leave a few empty cells within the comb and these can then be occupied by special “heater bees”, which enter the empty cells head first and by uncoupling their flight muscles and effectively shivering, can maintain an average thoracic temperature of around 43 degrees C and as a result are capable of warming larvae in adjacent cells.
 These heater bees use a huge amount of honey to generate their higher body temperatures – perhaps 10 degrees C higher than other “normal” bees in the colony – but play a critical role in aiding bee larva development particularly early in the year.
 Click here for more details on this amazing process.

-I have recently wondered about the significance of the bees bringing in so much pollen and nectar from snowdrops, which is probably laden with some of the vast range of alkaloids like galantamine found in different snowdrop species.
+I’ve recently wondered about the significance of the bees bringing in so much pollen and nectar from snowdrops, which is probably laden with some of the vast range of alkaloids like galantamine found in different snowdrop species.
 Many of these chemicals have actions on our own brain’s neurotransmitter chemicals.
-(Galantamine is currently one of the most popular drugs used in the treatment of Alzheimer’s disease.)
+Indeed, one of these compounds, galantamine, is currently one of the most popular drugs used in the treatment of Alzheimer’s disease.

 These floral – insect interactions, in spite of modest cool breezes within the garden during these special days, represented to me an almost spiritual sense of idyllic calm, natural harmony and interaction, in spite of the near constant buzzing which filled the garden.

 They have also been part of a perfect storm for seed production this year, and probably seedling germination, given that our slug population is still extraordinarily low after last year’s freezing spring and dry summer.
-In addition our amphibian and reptile populations seem really healthy.
-Most torch lit night time forays now find as many frogs, toads and newts as slugs…
+In addition, our amphibian and reptile populations seem really healthy.
+Most torch lit, night time forays, now highlight as many frogs, toads and newts, as slugs.

-The following days were more mixed weather wise, though still with no hard frosts, and then the weekend of our NGS garden opening was predicted to get even warmer.
-Indeed this happened, and by Tuesday, nearby Trawscoed in West Ceredigion had set a new maximum February temperature for the whole of the UK of 20.6 degrees.
+The following days were more mixed, weather wise, though still with no hard frosts, and then the weekend of our NGS garden opening was predicted to get even warmer still.
+Indeed, this happened, and by Tuesday, nearby Trawscoed in West Ceredigion, had set a new maximum February temperature for the whole of the UK of 20.6 degrees.
 Wednesday saw even this broken by Porthmadog in North Wales with 20.8 degrees C. Click here for more on February’s record breaking weather.

 All this exceptional and predicted weather meant that not only was the garden looking great, but that we were expecting greater visitor numbers than ever before.
 We had a very clear strategy for managing this, with limited numbers pre-booked into our limited parking space, for morning and afternoon visits over the weekend.

 There will have to be serious thought on our part as to how we open in future – we’re minded to limit it to only those who read this blog, or are on a separate “interested party” email list.
 That way we can notify people personally, with no risk of it leaking out into the mainstream media as happened this year.
 Neither our special (and in some areas fragile), garden, nor the gardeners (!) can cope with too many people at one time.
-Fiona coped amazingly with single-handedly serving over 110 teas and cakes, whilst instead of having time to chat with visitors, I was mainly functioning as parking supervisor/traffic policeman/security.
+Fiona coped amazingly, with single-handedly serving over 110 teas and cakes, whilst instead of having time to chat with visitors, I was mainly functioning as parking supervisor/traffic policeman/security.
 However this particular cloud did have a small silver lining – I spotted a bright yellow butterfly flitting up our steep track as another car hove into view.
-Camera round my neck, I raised my clip board with list of pre booked visitors and halted the car at a distance, whilst I took some photos… Not only a pristine Brimstone butterfly, rarely seen up here and never before mid summer, but also selectively nectaring from primroses, which otherwise seem to be largely ignored flowers by all our bees in the spring garden’s diverse selection.
-In spite of the downside of being nearly overwhelmed, most of our visitors seemed to enjoy the gardens (and shepherd’s hut!) greatly and expressed an interest in returning sometime in the future.
+Camera round my neck, I raised my clip board with list of pre-booked visitors and halted the car at a distance, whilst I took some photos.
+Not only a pristine Brimstone, Gonepteryx rhamni, butterfly, rarely seen up here and never before mid-summer, but also selectively nectaring from primroses, which otherwise seem to be largely ignored flowers by all our bees in the spring garden’s diverse selection.
+In spite of the downside of being nearly overwhelmed, most of our visitors seemed to enjoy the gardens (and shepherd’s hut!) and expressed an interest in returning sometime in the future.